-Percent of children in low-income communities that are ready for school.
+of children in low-income communities are ready for school.

-Percent of children in SB6 programs that are ready to start school.
+of children in our SB6 programs are ready for school.

-Return on every dollar invested in early childhood.
+Return on every dollar invested in early childhood education.

 Download this 1-page summary of the Success By 6 program to learn more.